vontell/AoC-Claude-Rust/README.md

   resolved it easily, although it was interesting to see the version it selected for the package (obviously a tad outdated, but it was legit).
 * Answered in one shot once again.
+* I explicitly asked today for it to include comments in the code.
+It did leave nice comments for all major parts of the code.

+**Part 2**

+* Once again, solved in one shot, and it chose to edit the original code and not leave the part 1 solution intact.